Racism in the Dominican Republic: Periods of occupation

 The United States occupation of the Dominican Republic began in 1916 and lasted until 1924.
-U.S. racial ideologies shaped the Dominican Republic by promoting an “epidemic of negrophobia", institutionalizing racism, and encouraging the Dominican Republic to code itself as white.
+U.S. racial ideologies shaped the Dominican Republic by institutionalizing racism and encouraging the Dominican Republic to code itself as white.
 During the U.S. occupation racist ideologies became state practice.
 U.S. officials associated blackness with criminality and disease, and public health laws were applied unevenly.
 A 1919 sanitary law criminalized prostitution, which disproportionately targeted Black women who, already denied work due to their skin color, had resorted to prostitution.
 Similarly, Black women found living with U.S. servicemen were deported.

 The state institutions created under U.S. occupation, namely the military and police, relied heavily on racist recruitment.
-In 1921, U.S. officials instructed the constabulary to “lighten” the police force.
+In 1921, U.S. officials instructed the constabulary to "lighten" the police force.
 White, Dominican elites, protested an integrated police force, citing fears of armed Blacks.
 The anti-blackness of the U.S. occupation was actively documented.
-In 1921, John Sydney de Bourg, of the Universal Negro Improvement Association (UNIA), wrote that there was “an epidemic of negrophobia raging amongst the U.S. military authorities.”
+In 1921, John Sydney de Bourg, of the Universal Negro Improvement Association (UNIA), wrote that there was "an epidemic of negrophobia raging amongst the U.S. military authorities."

 The racial hierarchies built by the U.S. persisted beyond occupation.
-The military government served as a blueprint for Rafael Trujillo’s authoritarian regime.
-Under Trujillo, Dominican elites seized onto the whitening ideology of the U.S. and leveraged anti-blackness to consolidate the state.
+The U.S. military government served as a blueprint for Rafael Trujillo's authoritarian regime.
+Under Trujillo, Dominican elites weaponized the whitening ideology of the U.S. and leveraged anti-blackness to consolidate the state.

+Trujillo Regime

+Rafael Leónidas Trujillo Molina, a former sugar cane plantation guard who ascended to power in the National Guard, ruled the Dominican Republic from 1930 until his assassination in 1961.
+Trujillo's authoritarian regime exhibited strict press control, a one-party political structure (the Partido Dominicano), and an extensive persecution of civic liberties.